carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

   <img src="../fig/02-05-06.png" alt="Aquí va el texto que describe a la imagen." />
 </a>

-In this new page, we can see again some of the data that we used to run `BiGSLICE`.
-Next, we have two bar-plots that give us information regarding if the BGCs that we sumministrated were classified as fragmented or complete by `AntiSMASH` (according to the `AntiSMASH` algorithm, a BGC can be classified as fragmented if it is found at the edge of a contig), and how many families were obtained
+In this new page we have two bar-plots that give us information regarding if the BGCs that we sumministrated were classified as fragmented or complete by `AntiSMASH` (according to the `AntiSMASH` algorithm, a BGC can be classified as fragmented if it is found at the edge of a contig), and how many families were obtained